yegor256/blog/_posts/2014/jul/2014-07-20-liquibase-in-maven.md

 correct chronological order.

 That's it.
-We're ready to run `mvn liquibase:update -Pproduction` and our production database will be updated&mdash;a new column will be added to the `user` table.
+We're ready to run `mvn liquibase:update -Pproduction` and our production database will be updated---a new column will be added to the `user` table.

 Also, see how [MySQL Maven Plugin]({% pst 2014/may/2014-05-21-mysql-maven-plugin %})